suxgri/my-10-hours-snake-game/README.md

 -removed unnecessary canmove() method

 -implemented game lost mechanism, when the snake next move collides with border the game is lost

+-added logic to allow snake to change direction on keypress